 Converting your old qualification (NSI) to the Level 2 Award in Instructing Cycle Training

-RBK RDC is offering the Recognised Prior Learning (RPL) route to the 1st4sport Level 2 Award in Instructing Cycle Training.
+RBK RDC is offering the Recognition Prior Learning (RPL) route to the 1st4sport Level 2 Award in Instructing Cycle Training.

 RPL is available to previously registered NSIs looking to continue delivering Bikeability.
 You will need to provide your unique NSI number.
 Once registered, you have 6 months to complete your Posty Courses Assessment (PCA).
 Please check the Bikeability Professional Website for more details.

 - Complete their e-portfolio tasks to provide prior learning evidence as Bikeability instructor